 Employees sign up for flexible spending on a calendar year basis and must re-enroll annually.
 Employees must use the amount in their accounts in the calendar year in which the money is placed in the account or within a grace period (approximately 2.5 months) of the following calendar year.
 It otherwise cannot be rolled over from year to year.
 Money that is unused at the end of the calendar year or the grace period in the next calendar year will be lost.
-Employees can also sign up for Flexible Spending within the first 30 days of employment and then coverage is effective the first day of employment.
+Employees can also sign up for Flexible Spending within the first thirty (30) days of employment and then coverage is effective the first day of employment.

 For the Health Account, there is no minimum amount employees can contribute and a maximum of \$2,750 annually.
-For the Dependent Account, employees can contribute a minimum of \$125, a maximum of \$2,500 for married individuals filing separately, and a maximum of \$5,000 otherwise.
+For the Dependent Account, there is also no minimum amount employees can contribute and a maximum of \$2,500 for married individuals filing separately, and a maximum of \$5,000 otherwise.

-Employees who incur qualifying expenses must submit a Claim form to be reimbursed for the expenses, as well as a receipt documenting the expense.
+Employees who incur qualifying expenses may use their benefits card for payment or must submit a Claim form to be reimbursed for the expenses, as well as a receipt documenting the expense.
 This form can be found on EmployeeNet, at the City Human Resources Department, or on the ConnectYourCare website (www.connectyourcare.com).